chasewnelson/EBT/README.md

 ## <a name="citation"></a>Citation

-When using this software, please refer to an cite:
+When using this software, please refer to and cite:

 >CHASeq software package, https://github.com/chasewnelson/CHASeq